Guilherme Giudice

 Guilherme Giudice (born 26 September 1983) is a Brazilian football coach.
-He is the current assistant coach of Santos' women's team.
+He is the current assistant coach of Brazil women's national under-20 team.

 Career

 Born in São José dos Campos, São Paulo, Giudice worked as a youth manager at hometown side São José before joining Emily Lima's staff at the Brazil women's national team in 2016.
 He followed Emily to Santos' women's team, being her assistant until September 2019, when he was appointed manager after Emily was sacked.

 In 2020, Giudice had to take a leave of absence for some matches after being diagnosed with four cancers in four different areas.
 After chemotherapy sessions amidst the COVID-19 pandemic, he was cured from all four cancers and returned to his managerial activities, and subsequently won the 2020 Copa Paulista de Futebol Feminino with Santos.

 On 22 January 2021, Giudice was sacked by Santos.
 On 5 October, he was appointed at the helm of the women's team of São José.